Nick Jonas’ Future Mother-In-Law Has These Choice Words For Him

 Each of them posted the same photo to their respective Instagram accounts with different captions.

 “Future Mrs. Jonas.
 My heart.
-My love,” the former Jonas Brothers star captioned a photo of the couple in a sweet embrace with Chopra’s hand on her fiance’s chest, showing off her stunning engagement ring.
+My love,” the former Jonas Brothers star captioned a photo of the couple in a sweet embrace with Chopra’s hand on her fiancé’s chest, showing off her stunning engagement ring.

 “Taken..
 With all my heart and soul,” the actress wrote as a caption on her Instagram for the same photo.